Quick Links

 Here is another important disctinction between Dr. Weisenthal's approach and that of other labs: Most labs use only one testing method.
 Dr. Weisenthal’s lab has the capability to perform five different cell death testing methods.
 For each patient, we apply at least three of these methods.
 Why so many?
 It is because each technology measures different processes occurring within the cell.
 Depending upon the condition of the specimen we receive and the anti-cancer drugs we are testing against your tumor cells, some tests are better suited than others.

 You have read elsewhere on this website that cancer is not a one-size-fits-all disease.
-Dr. Weisenthal believes this principle also applies to testing and so he designs a cytometric profiling testing strategy for you alone.
-He does this by applying the specific testing technologies that are most appropriate for you.
-Dr. Weisenthal’s unique and highly comprehensive personalized testing approach provides several benefits to the patient:
+Dr. Weisenthal believes this principle also applies to the testing process itself and so he designs a testing strategy for you alone.
+He does this by applying testing methods and selecting candidate drugs that are most appropriate specifically for you, depending upon a variety of factors.
+Dr. Weisenthal’s unique and highly comprehensive personalized testing approach provides you several benefits:

 - It increases the accuracy and utility of the information Dr. Weisenthal is able to obtain for you.